Abdulrehmanghani/GigaVision/README.md

         {
             "area": "Area of the bbox",
             "bbox": "[ xmin, ymin, bbox_width,  bbox_hight ]",
-            "category_id": Id of the class from the classes list, "id": "Id of the annotated box"  , "image_id": "id of the image",
+            "category_id": "Id of the class from the classes list", "id": "Id of the annotated box"  , "image_id": "id of the image",
             "iscrowd": ,